dblanche54/epub-optimizer-plus/README.md

 A Node.js utility to optimize EPUB files by compressing HTML, CSS, images and recompressing the archive.
 This tool can significantly reduce EPUB file sizes while maintaining compatibility with e-readers and ensuring EPUB specification compliance.

+- Added HTML Decode Characters for Optimization when reading on the XTEINK x4 Reader

 ## Why Use EPUB Optimizer?

 - ✅ **Dramatically reduces file size** - Typically 70-90% smaller files